alejandrochang/StudyGuideNotes/node.md

 # Section 3: The Node Core

 Server: At its most basic, is a computer that performs services.
-The client asks for those services and amy also do some work, but the server does the heavier amount of work.
+The client asks for those services and any also do some work, but the server does the heavier amount of work.
 Client request some work -> Server responds with something.

 What does JS need to manage a server?
 What does Node.js do?
 1. Better way to organize our code into reusable pieces.